Sadou14/Data-Science-Portfolio/README.md

 - [Social Network Analysis Using Gephi](https://github.com/Sadou14/Data-Science-Portfolio/blob/master/Advanced_Network_Analytics.ipynb)

 - [Data Visualization:](https://github.com/Sadou14/Data-Science-Portfolio/blob/master/ML%20Micro%20Projects/datavisualization.ipynb)
- Using Plotly Library for Interactive Data Visualization in Python
+ Using Plotly Library for Interactive Data Visualization in Python.

+ - [Data Analysis]()I love how quickly I can analyze data using pivot tables.
+With one click of my mouse, I can drill down into the granular details about a certain product category, or zoom out and get a high-level overview of the data at hand.

 - ## Web-Crawlers

   - [Web crawling:](https://github.com/Sadou14/Web-Crawlers/blob/master/Web_Crawling_ScrapingClub.ipynb) Using Xpath to web crawlers or scrape website, Xpath a powerful framework for extracting, processing, and storing web data.